 Open to all students of Lee College.
 Study and performance of various types and styles of choral literature.
-Concerts given on and off campus each semester.
+Concert given on and off campus each semester.
 Admission by audition or instructor's consent.
 May be repeated for credit.

-Bavtown Community Chorus
+Baytown Community Chorus

-Open to all Lee College students.
+Open to all students of Lee College.
 Study and performance of major choral literature.
 One four-hour class per week.
 Admission by audition or instructor's consent.
 May be repeated for credit.

-MUEN 1152 Chamber Choir
+Chamber Choir